New constructive counterexamples to additivity of minimum output R\'enyi p-entropy of quantum channels

-In this paper we address the problem of finding more examples of subspaces for which quantum channels generated by them exhibit property of additivity breaking of the minimum output Rényi entropy.
-Our construction is based on three subsequent steps: considering extensions of the antisymmetric subspace, considering its subspaces, and finally exploiting properties of completely entangled subspace constructed by Parthasarathy.
-To show that considered spaces generate interesting in our context quantum channel one has to resolve the main technical obstacle which is derivation of respective bounds on the maximal Schmidt coefficient.
-It turn, such bound leads us to bound on minimum output entropy for two copies of the channel.
-Finding bound on the maximal Schmidt coefficient is however, in general very hard and complex problem and probably it is one of the main reason why number of examples of quantum channels with considered property is so small.
-We would like to stress here that we are interested in having analytical, possibly tight bounds, to ensure as low dimensionality of the resulting channels as possible.
-This of course, at least potentially leaves a huge area for possible contribution by considering than spaces than antisymmetric one.
+We would like to stress here that we are interested in possibly tight bounds on considered Schmidt coefficients, to ensure as low dimensionality of the resulting channels as possible.
+This of course, at least potentially leaves a huge area for possible contribution by considering other spaces than antisymmetric one.
 An interesting problem would be to consider subspaces structurally very different for antisymmetric but still having some operative properties, allowing for certain derivations crucial for the topic of this manuscript.
 One could for example consider spaces coming from group/algebra theoretical considerations.
-Such additional symmetries, in principle could lead us to easier analytical work and possibly result in analytical solutions.
-Good candidates are subspaces defined through the famous Schur-Weyl duality~\cite{harrisBook,FultonSchur} or the algebra of partially transposed permutation operators~\cite{Mozrzymas_2018}.
-These subspaces have been extensively studied recently in the context of port-based teleportation~\cite{ishizaka08,9815215}.
-Especially, in the latter case one could expect interesting result, since characterization of these spaces is very recent and we do not have yet any checks in this regard.
-However, still this is a very complicated technical problem and we leave it for possible further research.
+Such additional symmetries, in principle, could lead us to easier analytical work and possibly result in analytical solutions.
+Good candidates are subspaces defined through the famous Schur-Weyl duality \cite{harrisBook,FultonSchur} and their deformations by partial transposition \cite{Mozrzymas_2018}.
+Especially, in the latter case, one could expect interesting results since the characterization of these spaces is recent and we do not have yet any checks in this regard.
+However, this is still a very complicated technical problem and we leave it for possible further research.